What to see and do on your next trip to the Lake District

 Brantwood

-John Ruskin loved the Lake District so much he eventually bought this spectacular lakeside home in 1871 and spent the last years of his life here.
+Did you know that John Ruskin fell so in love with the Lake District that he bought this spectacular lakeside home in 1871 where he proceeded to spend the last years of his life?
 ‘Brant’ is an old Norse word for ‘steep’, and the house embodies this through its multi-levelled gardens and towering appearance over Coniston Water.
 The views from this house are enough to warrant a visit alone, but there is also a trove of art and memorabilia on display inside, from paintings and furniture to significant personal possessions.
+There's a high chance that you might fall in love with the area too.

 Blackwell: The Arts and Crafts House

-The town of Bowness-on-Windermere is one of the most popular tourist destinations in the Lake District, largely due to its characterful cottages and enviable lakeshore scenery.
-It’s also the home of this unique house from the Arts and Crafts period, with period character, manicured gardens and a range of crafted objects on display such as Ruskin pottery and furniture by the historic company Morris & Co.
+If you're visiting the picturesque town of Bowness-on-Windermere, one of the most popular tourist destinations in the Lake District, make sure not to miss this unique house from the Arts and Crafts period, with period character, manicured gardens and a range of crafted objects on display such as Ruskin pottery and furniture by the historic company Morris & Co.
 Founded by Pre-Raphaelite artist William Morris, the company thrived during the Arts and Crafts period of the 1880s and 90s and their designs are still available in luxury stores such as Liberty of London.

 The more you see, the more we do.